Babyeggz/CyberDump/Cyber Security Lab/LabSetup.md

 Feel free to adjust this setting as you wish but I recommend setting it to “always notify.”

 ## Virtualization Lab Installation and Setup

+## Frequently Asked Questions
+[This](/Cyber%20Security%20Lab/LabFAQ.md) will take you to my FAQ.md where you can find some of my reasoning behind what I did in this guide.